dpiegdon/nordic-template/README.md

  * the ARM CMSIS submodule
  * included CMSIS Configuration Wizard (copied from the latest nRF5 SDK, upstream seems to be `https://sourceforge.net/p/cmsisconfig/activity/`)

+Also, in this branch:

+ * the Nordic Semi nRF 802.15.4 radio driver submodule

 Cloning this project
 --------------------